erictt/computer-science-learning/source/_posts/cs6250/week-5-router-design-and-algorithems-part-1.md

     1. Every node can have a different number of bits to be explored.
     2. The optimizations to the stride length for each node are all done to **save trie memory and the least memory accesses**.
     3. An optimum variable stride is selected by using dynamic programming

+* Note that, in either fixed length or variable stride tires, the prefix in each node in the trie should have the **same length**.[Quiz]

 ## Quiz